UBC-ECESS/EcessDiscordBot/README.md

 # ECESS Discord Bot

-A work in progress Discord bot to be deployed on the [Electrical and Computer Engineering Student Society](http://ubcecess.com/) (ECESS) server.
+A Discord bot to be deployed on the [Electrical and Computer Engineering Student Society](http://ubcecess.com/) (ECESS) server.

 The motivation to build a custom bot against using pre-built solutions (such as MEE6) stemmed from the lack of flexibility for additional features beyond role distribution.

 ## Progress

 The following features are currently supported:
 - Assigning roles from reaction messages
 - ECE FAQ commands
 - Prerequisite checker commands

 ## Architecture

 [Cogs](https://discordpy.readthedocs.io/en/latest/ext/commands/cogs.html) were used to create modules for each feature.
 The `EcessClient.py` file will load the available extensions in the `cogs` directory.
+The bot is currently hosted on an AWS EC2 instance.

 ## Installation

 The bot is currently not live.
 The instructions are meant for testing on your local machine.
 1. Clone the repository.
 2. Ensure [Python](https://www.python.org/) is installed.
 Please also install the [discord.py](https://discordpy.readthedocs.io/en/latest/intro.html#installing) library and check `requirements.txt` file for additional library details.
 If possible, use a virtual environment when installing libraries.